orbeon/orbeon-forms-doc/faq/form-builder-runner.md

 Form Runner by default stores data in XML into eXist and relational databases.
 This does not require creating new tables, as we use generic tables.

 Some relational persistence layers support a "flat view", which is created at form publication time.
-See [Database Support](https://github.com/orbeon/orbeon-forms/wiki/Orbeon-Forms-Features-~-Database-Support).
+See [Flat view](../form-runner/persistence/flat-view.md).

 ### If I write my own persistence layer, do I need to recompile Orbeon Forms?